 - When you feel yourself losing balance.
 Crouch down, and try to get lower.
 Being closer to the ground reduces the distance you’ll travel when falling.
 This makes the impact less eventful.

-- Ride within your comfortability level.
+- Ride within your comfort level.
 I’m not saying don’t challenge yourself.
 Just be smart about it, don’t ride a black diamond when you get off the bunny hill.

 Stay Low When Shredding On A Snowboard.